Are you a new corn snake owner?

 Rats are often too large for many corn snakes to eat.

-The biggest corn snakes (up to 5′) can eat juvenile rats, though.
+However, the biggest corn snakes (up to 5′) can eat juvenile rats.

 In the wild, corn snakes will climb trees or hunt the ground for small birds and their eggs.

 This is typically only done by adult corn snakes.